hemesh1993/Sypht--code--Test/README.md

               noofDaysTillMonthLeapYear =  [ 0, 31, 60, 91, 121, 152, 182, 213, 244, 274, 305, 335]

+ ### 4)
- D)Assume we just want to get the difference from 01-01 of any year to the origin, thus only full years.
+Assume we just want to get the difference from 01-01 of any year to the origin, thus only full years.
 Well, what we have need is the number of leap years in this duration - this gives us the number of additional days to add.
 Because the origin year is 1, we can derive following formula:

                     Formulae: numOfLeapsYear  = (year-1) / 4 - (year-1) / 100 + (year-1) / 400